 \subsection{Canonical basis}

+All the scalar integrals in each family can be reduced to MIs using integration-by-parts (IBP) identities \cite{Tkachov:1981wb,Chetyrkin:1981qh,Laporta:2000dsw}.
+In practice, we have used the {\tt FIRE} \cite{Smirnov:2019qkx} package to perform the reduction.
 Our purpose is to calculate the MIs in this integral family.
 We adopt the method of differential equations \cite{Kotikov:1990kg,Kotikov:1991pm}.
 Once a good basis that turns the differential equations to the canonical form is found, the solution can be obtained recursively to higher orders in $\ep$ \cite{Henn:2013pwa}.
 There are two prerequisites in this procedure, i.e., the boundary conditions have been determined and no square roots appear in the differential equations.
 We have the freedom to choose special boundaries where direct computation of the integral is simple or one integral can be related to others.
 The square roots in the differential equation can be converted to polynomials once a judicious redefinition of integration variables can be found.
 This is not always possible when there are multiple scales or elliptic curves are involved in the differential equations.

 We find 38 MIs in the P2 family after considering the symmetries between integrals.
 To construct the canonical basis, we first select the MIs whose differential equations are linear in $\epsilon$.